TerribleDev/xamarin-store-app/README.md

 This mobile app is brought to you by your friends at [Xamarin](http://www.xamarin.com/) on an evening hack night.

+## Rake

+This application can be built by installing ruby and ruby gems then running the following in the root of the solution directory:

+*gem install bundle
+*bundle
+*rake preflight

 ### Authors:
 - David Siegel <david@xamarin.com>
 - Vinicius Depizzol <vinicius.depizzol@xamarin.com>